ankitaggarwal011/MNIST-Sequence/README.md

 - Unit tests are available in ```tests.py```.
 - An API endpoint is provided in ```mnist_sequence_api.py```.
 - A CLI script is provided in ```mnist_sequence_cli.py```.A CLI script saves examples of generated images for inspecting the characteristics of the generated images and in inspecting the trained models behaviors.
+- A utility to generate a set of training/test image dataset with labels as an API endpoint is provided in ```mnist_sequence_api.py```.

 The above algorithm is implemented in an object-oriented approach which allows great flexibility for future changes.
 In the API endpoint, the data is loaded only once which will help in scaling the solution.
 In the future, using parallel processing would improve program's response time.